Trump's Cyber Security Advisor Rudy Giuliani Runs Ancient, Utterly Hackable Website

 So I am sure all of these anti Trump/Giuliani posts are perfectly content with the job the Obama administration has done, what with the millions of accounts hacked at OPM and hundreds, if not thousands of cyber foreign cyber attacks on US companies and contractors???

 Anyone who thinks that Giuliani, a very active public figure, is going to update the Giuliani web site himself is an idiot.
-He paid someone to put that site together, and if it gets hacked, so what, i'ts not like he is storing classified govern
+He paid someone to put that site together, and if it gets hacked, so what, i'ts not like he is storing classified government documents on it like someone else we know did...
+Part of any good security is knowing what is worth protecting and what can be isolated and wiped and restored more economically than putting a lot of effort into protection.

+This is the way it works in business and how it is supposed to work in government.
+Trump thinks hacking of US companies/government/contractors is way out of hand.
+Finds a smart guy (Giuliani) who understands geopolitics and security in general, as well as how to lead a team and get shit done.
+Hires Giuliani.
+Giuliani puts together a team of experts to work on guidelines for better protecting the US from hacking and what our response should be for foreign and domestic hacks, how to minimize damage, steps to take to block foreign access to sensitive data and prevent phishing etc. etc. Giuliani has to know very little about the actual implementation of any specific instance of cyber security, his job is by an large as a facilitator to bring the right people together and help cover the bases as the team works together.

 Re: (Score:2)